jsamarth/SamarthJain.me/README.md

 # SamarthJain
-This is the new project for my personal website
+This is the repository for my personal website